gjoseph92/dask-profiling-coiled/results/README.md

 # Profiling results

 Speedscope profiles and dask performance reports of each profiling run.
+For all speedscope profiles, you want to look at `MainThread`.

 The filename of a profile _should_ correspond to the name of the commit that produced it.
 If you click on the commit name next to the file, you can see that commit and the code.